rekalogika/rekalogika.dev/docs/mapper/00-intro.md

 target classes (DTOs) may start to reference each other, and become a rich object graph.
 Your code will start to have many special cases, and is no longer as simple as you thought it would be.
-It becomes harder to maintain, and then you eventually sit back and try to resolve the problem.
-If successful, you will end up with something that resembles a mapping framework anyway.
+It becomes harder to maintain, and then eventually forces you to sit back and try to resolve the problem.
+When (if?) you successfully engineer the solution, you will end up with something that resembles a mapping framework anyway.

 Mapping can be simple, but can also become a highly complex task.
-A mapper is created out of necessity to handle the complexity, not just a means of saving a few keystrokes.
+A mapper is created out of necessity to handle the complexity, not just as a means of saving a few keystrokes.

 ## Features